WEaxm/equipment/README - React.md

     - After item is created, the page should be same with the detail page (including URL)
   - The equipment deletion confirm dialog
     - User can confirm or cancel the deletion operation
-    - After item is deleted successfully, the page should be redirected to the list page
+    - After item is deleted successfully, the page should be redirected to the list page and the deleted item will disappear

 # Additional requests
 - You must use git (local or github) to manage your code changes
+- It's better to use the latest version of React
+- It's better to write some basic UT code for one component
 - It's better to have consistent code style in your code
 - It's better to show proper feedback messages to user (e.g. item saved successfully, API failures, etc.)
-- It will be great if you structure your pages by `react-router-dom`, and use `redux-saga` to handle the async state changes.
+- It will be great if you structure your pages with some hooks, and use `react-redux` to handle the async state changes.

 # API Service
 - You don't need write your own back end service (you could modify the service if necessary).